 Bloomberg reports that the Russian Chief Intelligence Office has also hacked Georgia’s Central Election Commission (CEC), “likely gaining some email accounts.”
 The CEC did not respond to Bloomberg.

 Bloomberg’s document also shows that hackers connected to Russia’s Federal Security Service, carried out a covert operation for months at Georgia’s Foreign Ministry to “spy on top officials’ email and scoop up data from Georgian embassies in the world”.
-According to Bloomberg, “from April 2020 to January 20, according to a network log report, the hackers concentrated on pilfering the data of seven including a deputy foreign minister and ambassadors of Georgia to the US and EU.”
+According to Bloomberg, “from April 2020 to January 20, according to a network log report, the hackers concentrated on pilfering the data of seven Georgian officials including a deputy foreign minister and ambassadors of Georgia to the US and EU.”

 Bloomberg reports that some European government officials who are not identified have stated that “Georgian Authorities were informed about some Russian hacking by Western counterparts.”
 It’s not clear if they have taken any action.

-Lavrov Reiterates Invite for Tbilisi To Join 3+3 Platform And Accuses Of Attempts To “Open Second Front”.
+Lavrov Reiterates Invite for Tbilisi To Join 3+3 Platform And Accuses West Of Attempts To “Open Second Front”.

 Peskov: Russia does not interfere in Georgian elections, unlike the West

-Russia expands visa-free regime for
+Russia expands visa-free regime for Georgian citizens

 The Daily Beat: Friday, 26 September